pacoraggio/MelbourneHousePricesMap/index.md

 ## The Melbourne House Prices Application

-The [__MHPMap App__](https://pacoraggio.shinyapps.io/melbournehousepriceshinyapp/) is an interactive application helping you to find a house in Melbourne, Australia;
+The [__MHPMap App__](https://pacoraggio.shinyapps.io/melbournehousepriceshinyapp/) is an interactive application helping you to find a house in Melbourne, Australia

-.fragment __Select__ your criteria (number of bedrooms and bathrooms, the city district and the desired rice Range) from the Drop Down and Slider menu;
+.fragment __Select__ your criteria (number of bedrooms and bathrooms, the city district and the desired rice Range) from the Drop Down and Slider menu

-.fragment __Visualise__, whithin an interactive map, where the matching houses are located;
+.fragment __Visualise__, whithin an interactive map, where the matching houses are located

-.fragment __Compare__ the mean prices of your criteria with the rest of the city;
+.fragment __Compare__ the mean prices of your criteria with the rest of the city

 .fragment MHPMap has been developed using [shiny](https://shiny.rstudio.com/).
 You can find its full code on [GitHub](https://github.com/pacoraggio/MelbourneHousePriceShinyApp)

+.fragment [Here](https://pacoraggio.github.io/MelbourneHousePricesMap/index.html) the link to the presentation code.

 --- .class #id